-take preparation seriously
+Take preparation seriously

 The mushrooms are part of a living spirit (that also lives within you and of which you are a part).
-Like any encounter, you will benefit from preparing your heart and mind before a journey to make the most of your time together with the mushroom and the spirit.
+Like any encounter, you will benefit from preparing your heart and mind before a journey to make the most of your time with the mushroom and the spirit.

-Setting intentions before a journey can help you to cultivate the proper mindset, and establish a framework and lens through which you can understand and integrate your experiences.
+Setting intentions before a journey can help you cultivate the proper mindset and establish a framework and lens through which you can understand and integrate your experiences.
 Intentions set the tone for the journey, acting as a purposeful bridge into the unknown.
 They reflect a commitment to work on yourself.
 Intentions can range from:

-To heal and better understand various situations and perspectives, it’s necessary to face whatever comes to the surface during your journey.
+To heal and better understand various situations and perspectives, you must face whatever comes to the surface during your journey.
 The medicine works in ways you cannot expect or imagine, so it's wise to keep an open mind and let go of specific ideas of how you think the journey should unfold.

 It is beneficial to meditate on the above and examine feelings that arise when you ask these questions (instead of merely thinking about these questions).
-The practice is to move from the head to the heart, and from the intellect to intuition.
+The practice is to move from the head to the heart and from the intellect to intuition.

 Prepare one or two intentions per session.
-The idea is not to create a rigid agenda or a checklist of things to achieve, but to be curious and open the mind to new ways of perceiving, relating, and being.
+The idea is not to create a rigid agenda or a checklist of things to achieve but to be curious and open the mind to new ways of perceiving, relating, and being.

 In the days, weeks, and months after your journey, insights will continue to emerge.
-Following a journey, make time every day to reflect on your experience, and cultivate practices that support a healthy integration.
+Following a trip, make time every day to reflect on your experience and cultivate practices that support healthy integration.

 If you have a tripsitter, be sure to let her know what dosage you're taking.

 Take adequate time getting to know the sitter or guide before your journey.
 It's best to work with someone you know well.
-Trust, rapport, and therapeutic alliance are the most significant factors in determining the success of a guided journey, and your ability to let go.
+Trust, rapport, and therapeutic alliance are the most significant factors in determining the success of a guided journey and your ability to let go.

-If you are with a companion who will also ingest a substantial dose, understand and accept that you will each be on your own journey, and may not be able to support the other fully.
-You may want to separate and come back together repeatedly during your trip.
+If you are with a companion who will also ingest a substantial dose, understand and accept that you will each be on your own journey and may be unable to support the other fully.
+You might separate and come back together repeatedly during your trip.